Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/utilities/borders.md

 ## Width

 {{< design-callout-alert >}}
-The border variant with **a width of 3px** should not be used because it does not respect the Orange Design System specifications.
+The three last border utilities with **a width superior to 2px** should not be used because they don't not respect the Orange Design System specifications.
 {{< /design-callout-alert >}}

 {{< example class="bd-example-border-utils" >}}